victorian-socialists/civicrm-stripe/docs/faqs.md

 ![Stripe Customer](/images/stripedashboard_customerdetail.png)

 In addition, if you have enabled receipts (see [Setup](/setup)) the email address will be sent to Stripe and used to send a receipt to the contact.

+## Postcode and Billing Address

+Stripe performs advanced validation and detection of postal/zip code and whether it is required or not.
+So we use the postal code value from the stripe "element" as the "master".

+The Stripe "element" collects the billing postcode.
+CiviCRM uses the following logic for the billing postcode:
+* If contact has existing billing address copy existing postcode to stripe element and **disable** the standard postcode field on the form.
+* If contact has no billing address (or blank postcode) **hide** the standard postcode field and copy it from the stripe "element" when it is filled in.